gl-cli/glab/CONTRIBUTING.md

 `GITLAB_TOKEN` must be a
 [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and requires the `api` scope.
 To ensure the `glab duo` feature is functioning correctly, the token's user must have a GitLab Duo seat.

+### Proposing Features

+Create a [new issue from the "Feature Request" template](https://gitlab.com/gitlab-org/cli/-/issues/new?issuable_template=Feature%20Request) and follow the instructions in the template.

 ### Designing a new feature